MVP Nikola Jokic ejected, Suns sweep Nuggets 125-118

 The Nuggets?
 Well, they went down fighting.

-Paul scored 37 points and Booker added 34 in a physical game marred by MVP Nikola Jokic’s ejection for a flagrant foul in the third quarter.
+Chris Paul scored 37 points and Devin Booker added 34 in a physical game marred by MVP Nikola Jokic’s ejection for a flagrant foul in the third quarter.

-Jokic said he meant only to commit a hard foul on Payne to spark his team.
+Jokic said he meant only to commit a hard foul on Payne.

-“I wanted to change the rhythm of the game, I wanted to give us some energy,” Jokic said.
-“I tried to make a hard foul.
-Did I hit him?
-I didn’t know.
-I say sorry if I did because I didn’t want to injure him or hit him in the head on purpose.”
+”I didn’t want to injure him or hit him in the head on purpose,” he said.

 Booker took umbrage at the hard foul and got in the big man’s face before teammates and coaches pulled everyone apart.

-“It was just an emotional play,” Booker said.
-“I don’t think he meant harm by it.
-It was just a frustration foul.
-It was tough, just defending my teammate.
-That was it.

-“I saw him go up to Cam after and apologize.
-I’ve played against the Joker multiple times.
-I know he’s not a malicious player.”

-Officials assessed a double technical on Jokic and Booker and after a review, ejected the MVP after upgrading his foul to a Flagrant 2.
+Officials assessed a double technical on Jokic and Booker and ejected the MVP after upping the call to a Flagrant 2.
 Jokic finished with 22 points and 11 rebounds in 28 minutes.

+The Nuggets and their fans at Ball Arena were frustrated that they were getting called for ticky-tack fouls yet Jokic wasn’t getting the calls expected of a Most Valuable Player.

-Nuggets coach Michael Malone said he watched the play while the officials reviewed the call “and I just assumed it would be a Flagrant 1 at the worst.”
+”Before they had determined their decision on the Flagrant 2, I had watched a replay myself on one of the coaches’ computers behind the bench and I just assumed it would be a Flagrant 1 at the worst,” Nuggets coach Michael Malone said.

 ”I didn’t feel like it warranted a Flagrant 2 ejection because he’s making a play on the ball,” Malone said. ”There’s marginal contact to Cameron Payne’s nose, I believe.
 So, I was shocked.
 I’m still a little bit shocked that they called a Flagrant 2 and ejected the MVP on such a play.”